grafana/grafana/CONTRIBUTING.md

 #### Redux specific checks (skip if pull request does not contain Redux changes)

-- [ ] The pull request does not contain code that mutate state in reducers or thunks.
+- [ ] The pull request does not contain code that mutates state in reducers or thunks.
 - [ ] The pull request uses helpers `actionCreatorFactory` and `reducerFactory` instead of traditional `switch statement` reducers in Redux.
 See [Redux framework](https://github.com/grafana/grafana/tree/master/style_guides/redux.md) for more details.
 - [ ] The pull request uses `reducerTester` to test reducers.
 See [Redux framework](https://github.com/grafana/grafana/tree/master/style_guides/redux.md) for more details.
 - [ ] The pull request does not contain code that access reducers state slice directly, instead the code uses state selectors to access state.